-The doctoral student Name Surname of NNN cycle MMIS/STASA curriculum asks to the PhD Course Board the authorization to spend the period from ... to ... at the Institute/University in City (State) for making research activities under the supervision of Name Surname.
+The doctoral student Name Surname of NNN cycle MMES/STASA curriculum asks to the PhD Course Board the authorization to spend the period from ... to ... (more than 180 days, including also previously authorized periods of research in foreign institutions) at the Institute/University in City (State) for making research activities under the supervision of Name Surname.
 The subject of the research during this period will be